Maritime Archaeology Trust gets £1m to research WW1 wrecks

 It is thought the south coast could have 700 relatively unknown wrecks.

-These include merchant and naval ships, passenger, troop and hospital ships, ports, wharfs and crashed aircraft.'Lost forever'
+These include merchant and naval ships, passenger, troop and hospital ships, ports, wharfs and crashed aircraft.

 The four-year project is due to commence this spring.